Loway/OpenQueueMetricsAddOns/ansible-fusionpbx/README.md

 - `disabled` is used so that you can keep the instance within your configuration file without deleting it; still, a disabled instance will NOT upload data and won't be autoconfigured.
 - `av_secret` - the authorization code to be used to access AudioVault for this tenant
 - `refresh` - when you add a new value, automatic configuration will be forced.
-As this is cached, it is imprertant that you do no recycle the same refresh value - you could e.g. use a progressive date like `250516a`
+As this is cached, it is important that you do not recycle the same refresh value - you could e.g. use a progressive date like `250516a` to avoid duplicates.

 Running